BLACK WOMEN'S MUSIC THERAPY

 Members of this research collective offer community talks, keynote lectures, workshops, and consultations in their respective areas of mental health and wellness expertise.

 Professor and Director of Women's, Gender, and Sexuality Studies at Georgia State University.
-Author of several books, including lead co-editor of Black Women's Mental Health: Balancing Strength and Vulnerability.
+Author of several books, including Black Women's Yoga History: Memoirs of Inner Peace and lead co-editor of Black Women's Mental Health: Balancing Strength and Vulnerability.
 Founder of Black Women's Music Therapy Research Collective.

-Board-Certified Music Therapist and Visiting Assistant Professor of Music Therapy and PhD candidate in expressive arts therapies at Lesley University.
+Board-Certified Music Therapist and Clinical Assistant Professor of Music Therapy, specializing in expressive arts therapies at Drexel University.
 Founder of The Black Music Therapy Network, Inc. and Regional Board Member of the American Music Therapy Association (AMTA).

 Board-Certified Music Therapist and Visiting Clinical Assistant Professor in the Department of Music Therapy, Indiana University Purdue University Indiana.